romland/smoozoo/README.md

       Although personally, I am a fan of a single large file!

     - FIX (or ditch): 'r' to rotate image in steps of 90 degrees

+    - For demo purposes: Be able to set which plugins should be loaded with which image?
+      Or not?
+Just create several initializations?

     - Cosmetics:
         - make GL clear color configurable